I'll show you step-by-step exactly how to make a perfect no-bake cheesecake that actually sets!

 Freezing: Undecorated no-bake cheesecake freezes really well for 3 months.
 However, you must allow it to completely set in the fridge before it is frozen.
 To eat it, defrost for 12 hours in the fridge and then decorate and store as above.

-- 680 g full fat cream cheese (I use Philadelphia) at room temperature
+- 680g (3 cups) full-fat cream cheese, (I use Philadelphia) at room temperature

 - 2 tsp vanilla extract

 - 300ml (1 ¼ cups) double cream, (heavy whipping cream)